ipsa07/AdvertisementWebsite/README.md

-Summary of Microservices project:
+# Summary of Microservices project:

-Advertising Website :
+## Advertising Website :

 The system allows registered users to advertise their products or services.
 Public users can browse the advertisements or search by keywords.
 The system is based on Microservices architecture.

-Technical Stack:
+###### Technical Stack:
-Asp.Net Core MVC
+* Asp.Net Core MVC

-Restful Api
+* Restful Api

-Amazon Web Services
+* Amazon Web Services

-Cognito: User Authentication and logging
+  * Cognito: User Authentication and logging

-S3 : Storing images added while creation of advertisement
+  * S3 : Storing images added while creation of advertisement

-Dynamo DB : Storing Advertisement details
+  * Dynamo DB : Storing Advertisement details

-Lambda : Gets triggered as part of SNS.
+  * Lambda : Gets triggered as part of SNS.
 Writes advertisements to elastic search

-Cloudwatch : Monitoring and logs
+  * Cloudwatch : Monitoring and logs

-Cloudfront : Edge cache for images in S3
+  * Cloudfront : Edge cache for images in S3

-Elastic Search : Creates search index on advertisements text to serve search API.
+  * Elastic Search : Creates search index on advertisements text to serve search API.

-CodeDeploy : Artifact deployment
+  * CodeDeploy : Artifact deployment

-ECS : Orchestration
+  * ECS : Orchestration

-SNS : Advertisement microservice notifies lambda to write adv details to elastic search
+  * SNS : Advertisement microservice notifies lambda to write adv details to elastic search

-API Gateway : Acts as a reverse proxy to accept all application programming interface (API) calls.
+  * API Gateway : Acts as a reverse proxy to accept all application programming interface (API) calls.

-EC2
+  * EC2

-CloudTrail : Used to explore or navigate Api service logs
+  * CloudTrail : Used to explore or navigate Api service logs

-Kibana : Monitoring dashboard
+  * Kibana : Monitoring dashboard

-Cloud Map : Registration of microservices
+  * Cloud Map : Registration of microservices

-Implement service discovery
+     * Implement service discovery
-Monitors health of the service
+     * Monitors health of the service
-Register service and service instances
+     * Register service and service instances
-Load Balancer : Separate load balancer for advertisement and serach microservice
+ * Load Balancer : Separate load balancer for advertisement and serach microservice

-Swagger UI : Dynamic doumentation and web client
+* Swagger UI : Dynamic doumentation and web client

-Docker
+* Docker

-Actors:
+###### Actors:
-Registered user: A user who has created an account in the website, and is logged in to the system using their username and password.
+**Registered user**: A user who has created an account in the website, and is logged in to the system using their username and password.
-Public user: All users whether they are registered users or unregistered users .
+**Public user**: All users whether they are registered users or unregistered users .

-Requirements
+###### Requirements
 Users register in the system and create an account

-a.
-Email address must be used as the username.
+  * Email address must be used as the username.

-b.
-Password must be at least 6 character long.
+  * Password must be at least 6 character long.

-Only registered users can create an advertisement.
+  * Only registered users can create an advertisement.

 An advertisement includes the below attributes:

-a.
-Title
+ * Title

-b.
-Description
+ * Description

-c.
-Expiry Date
+ * Expiry Date

-d.
-Price
+ * Price

-e.
-One image
+ * One image

 Public users must be able to browse through the advertisements.